nefarius/Injector/README.md

 Then simply append one or more absolute (or relative) path(s) of the DLL to be in-/ejected.

+Invoke `Injector.exe -h` for help.

 ## Credits

 Many thanks to [Joshua "Cypher" Boyce](http://www.raptorfactor.com/) who initially wrote the injection-classes and shared them with the world.

 [Argh! by Adi Shavit](https://github.com/adishavit/argh) is used to parse the command-line arguments.

 ## Download